Read time 7 minutes

-Just like other file formats, excel files are also prone to corruption.
-Users may encounter scenarios where they are unable to access their excel files.
-The reason behind the inaccessibility of an excel file can range from corruption to the use of a different version of the Microsoft Office platform.
+Similar to other file formats, Excel files are susceptible to corruption.
+Users may find themselves in situations where they cannot open their Excel files.
+The causes for Excel file inaccessibility can vary, ranging from corruption to compatibility issues with different versions of the Microsoft Office platform.

-For instance, when you try to open a file created in Excel 2007 in Excel 2010, you will get an error saying – “The file is corrupt and cannot be opened.”
-This situation may not be associated with the corruption of the excel file; instead, it could have just happened due to the differences in the default settings of different versions.
-However, the main question here is how to recover corrupt excel files in our system.
+For example, attempting to open a file created in Excel 2007 with Excel 2010 might result in an error message stating, ‘The file is corrupt and cannot be opened.’
+In such cases, the issue may not necessarily be due to actual file corruption but could instead be attributed to differences in default settings between different Excel versions.
+Nevertheless, the primary concern is how to recover corrupt Excel files within our system.

 In this article, we will discuss some of the most popular workarounds for inaccessibility of Excel files.

 An Excel Options window will appear on your screen.